 Delicious, simple steak and pasta with ricotta, lemon, and a delicious white wine sauce.
 This pasta is done in just half an hour or so and is delicious with seared ribeye or even as a use for leftover steak.
 Think: Lightened up steak pasta alfredo.
-Make it a full meal with crusty no-knead bread and a kale salad.
+Make it a full meal with crusty no-knead bread and my best version of a house salad.

 Can pasta be light if it has steak and ricotta on it?